cmpitg/emacs-config/README.md

 ### The GUI File Browser

 The file browser is written in `PySide` (Python wrapper for Qt framework).
-Source code is the file browser is distributed under the terms of the GNU General Public License version 3.0.
+Source code of the file browser is distributed under the terms of the GNU General Public License version 3.0.

+Features:

 * Files and directories are displayed as a tree:
   - Double click an item it in your Emacs server